University Catalogues

 Typically Offered: Fall and Spring

-AC 421 Internship in Accountancy (3 credits)
+AC 421 Internship in Accounting (3 credits)

 Pre-Req: (GB 212 or AC 201), 2 major courses in accounting and instructor permission